Khiaotic/KHI_W_Portfolio/README.md

 # KHI_W_Portfolio
-Landing page for my portolio.
-Will have about me, works, and more all done with css.
+As a potential employee,  I've deployed  a landing page  with my work samples in order for viewing by potential employers and collaborators